dlounsbu/ICTR_team_sci_initiative/bronxpride2024.md

 Finding out that I had cancer was a total surprise.

-If it had not been for my own excellent primary care provider, a gay man himself who at the time managed a small but busy practice in Chelsea with nearly exclusively LGBTQ patients, I might very well not be here today.
+If it had not been for my own excellent primary care provider, a gay man himself who, at the time, was running a small, but very busy practice in Chelsea for nearly exclusively LGBTQ patients, I might very well not be here today.

-Regular cancer screenings save lives, period.
+Regular cancer screenings save lives.
+Period.
 Many types of cancer, when caught early, are highly treatable.

-Yet LGBTQ individuals are less likely to receive recommended preventive screenings due to a variety of barriers – from discrimination in healthcare settings to a lack of culturally competent care.
+Yet, LGBTQ individuals are less likely to receive recommended preventive screenings due to a variety of barriers – from discrimination in healthcare settings to a lack of culturally competent care.

 We need to find ways to change that.